 To fully experience the local culture and traditions in Hungary, international students can participate in local festivals, try traditional Hungarian cuisine, and join cultural groups.
 Additionally, make sure to learn basic Hungarian phrases to facilitate daily interactions.

 And of course, don’t miss the must-visit places!
 International students should definitely visit Budapest, the capital, to explore Buda Castle, Széchenyi Baths, and the Hungarian Parliament.
-Lastly, Lake Balaton is a popular relaxation spot to enjoy the Hungarian summer.
+And lastly, Lake Balaton is a popular relaxation spot to enjoy the Hungarian summer!